swissmanu/mse-paper-rxjs-debugger/content/content.md

 # Usability Validation {#sec:discussion}

 Making use of a User Centered Design (UCD) approach, we implemented our extension in three iterations: After sketching a rough (i) proof of concept (POC), we performed a cognitive walkthrough to validate our idea of replacing manual print statements with operator log points.
-The resulting data helped us to build the first (ii) prototype of our extension.
-A moderated remote usability test helped us uncovering blind spots in our UX concept as well as finding bugs early in the development process.
-The outcome finally allowed us to implement the (iii) first minor release, which we released to the Visual Studio Marketplace.
+The resulting data helped us to build a (ii) prototype of the extension.
+We conducted a synchronous, moderated, remote usability test with three subjects, which allowed us to uncover blind spots in the UX concept of the prototype as well as finding bugs early in the development process.
+We used the results of these sessions for further refinement and finalized the (iii) first minor version of the RxJS RP debugger, which we released to the Visual Studio Marketplace in May 2021.

-Alabor et al. [@Alabor_Stolze_2020] used two, small web applications^[https://github.com/swissmanu/mse-pa1-experiment] in their observational study.
-Their participants reportedly used manual print statements to debug these applications.
-Because of this, we decided to reuse *Problem 2*, the more complex application of the two, for our usability inspections.
-Using an already validated object for testing helped us to prevent  introducing unwanted bias.
+For both the cognitive walkthrough and the remote usability test, we reused the objects for testing created by Alabor et al. [@Alabor_Stolze_2020] for their observational study^[https://github.com/swissmanu/mse-pa1-experiment].
+Since their study subjects reportedly used manual print statements to debug  those, we were able to minimize the introduction of unwanted bias by creating new examples for our usability inspections.

 ## Cognitive Walkthrough

 The first iteration on building an RxJS debugger resulted in a POC demonstrating the basic concept of operator log points as a vscode extension.

-At this early stage of the debugger, we were looking for an informal, expert-driven usability inspection method [@Nielsen_1994], which we found with the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994].
-After we got the persona of *Frank Flow*, basically the profile of a typical user of the RP debugger, prepared, we formulated the action sequence of the walkthrough (Figure [4](#fig:cognitive-walkthrough)) based on the debugging process after Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] and Franks potential workflow to solve the exemplary web application by Alabor et al.
+At this early stage of development, we were looking for an informal, expert-driven usability inspection method [@Nielsen_1994], which we found in the cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994].
+After we prepared the persona of *Frank Flow*, the profile of a typical user of the RP debugger, we formulated the action sequence for the walkthrough (Figure [4](#fig:cognitive-walkthrough)) based on the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] and Franks potential workflow to debug the *Problem 1* web application by Alabor et al.

 ```{.include}
 content/figures/steps-cognitive-walkthrough.tex
 ```

-We could successfully identify six major usability issues in the POC, as summarized in Table [2](#tbl:cognitive-walkthrough-issues).
-The full report of the cognitive walkthrough is available in **XXX Where do we put this?**.
+We successfully identify six major usability issues during the later steps of the walkthrough, as summarized in Table [2](#tbl:cognitive-walkthrough-issues).
+The full walkthrough report, including the persona description of Frank Flow, is available in **XXX Where do we make this available?
+Appendix?
+Additional document? ...?**.

 ```{.include}
 content/tables/issues-cognitive-walkthrough.tex
 ```

 ## Moderated Remote Usability Test